NVIDIA/earth2studio/docs/userguide/components/diagnostic.md

 Diagnostic models also tend to extend one class:

 1. {class}`earth2studio.models.auto.AutoModel`: Defines APIs for models that have checkpoints that can be auto downloaded and cached.
-See the Automodel guide for additional details.
+See the {ref}`automodel_userguide` guide for additional details.

 ## Diagnostic Usage

 ### Loading a Pre-trained Diagnostic

-The following two commands can be used to download and load a pre-trained built diangostic model.
+The following two commands can be used to download and load a pre-trained built diagnostic model.
-More information on how the automatic download of checkpoints can be found in the {ref}`automodel_userguide` section.
+More information on automatic downloading of checkpoints can be found in the {ref}`automodel_userguide` section.

 ```python